One of the most repeated rules of writing compelling copy is to stress benefits, not features.

 How to extract true benefits

-- First, make a list of every feature of your product or service.
+- Make a list of every feature of your product or service.

-- Second, ask yourself why each feature is included in the first place.
+- Ask yourself why each feature is included in the first place.

-- Third, take the “why” and ask “how” does this connect with the prospect’s desires?
+- Take the “why” and ask “how” does this connect with the prospect’s desires?

-- Fourth, get to the absolute root of what’s in it for the prospect at an emotional level.
+- Get to the absolute root of what’s in it for the prospect at an emotional level.

 “Contains an artificial intelligence algorithm.”